fnaumenko/bioStat/README.md

 `-c|--chr <name>`<br>
 treats specified chromosome only. `name` identifies chromosome by number or character, e.g. `10` or `X`.<br>
-Specifying one first chromosome gives a difference from the distribution parameters of the entire genome of less than 2% (with a sufficient number of fragments, exceeding several thousand), but significantly speeds up processing (e.g. about 8 times for the mouse genome).
+Specifying one first chromosome gives a difference from the distribution parameters of the entire genome of less than 2% (with a reliable number of fragments, exceeding several thousand), but significantly speeds up processing (e.g. about 8 times for the mouse genome).

 `-D|--dist <N,LN,G>`<br>